wanghalan/dspg22/_pages/product-innovation.md

 ### Black-listed by the website
 Most websites have traffic-monitoring measures to protect their host server, and we will not repeatedly send requests to the same host without a few seconds' wait.
 Nevertheless, some websites, such as [Fierce Pharma](https://www.fiercepharma.com/), have particularly conservative protective measures that seem to be also tracking the amount of traffic through our IP, and would block our requests for several hours.
 If we want to secure a reliable retrieval of information from these websites in the future, we might need a distributed web of servers and IP ports, which poses higher need for computing power and higher risk of offending the content host.

-### Comparison with Ground-truth Metric
-Although we have a set of manually labelled articles to train our NLP classifier, the metric to evaluate the accuracy of our final results is missing.
-To achieve this, we need a trustworthy definition and a large data set for the ground-truth company-new-product information, but also a numeric method to evaluate the reliability of our results.
-We are still searching for related literature and data sources.

 ### NLP
 Based on prior work done by the lab, including our process of [building supervised classification models](https://www.methodspace.com/blog/novelty-in-the-news-detecting-innovation-with-machine-learning)  through [BERT based Language models](https://ieeexplore.ieee.org/document/9483744) using human-labeled training sets, we have an existing model that can be used to predict whether or not a news article is about a new, innovative product.